IlyaDobrynin/opti_models/README.md

 0. Clone the repo:
 ```
-git clone git@github.com:IlyaDobrynin/opti_models.git && cd opti_models
+git clone https://github.com/IlyaDobrynin/opti_models.git && cd opti_models
-git checkout dev
 ```
 ### With Docker
 [Back to Content](#Content)

+**We highly advice you to work with this project inside the Docker that we've built for you, since there are tested dependencies.
+Otherwise, we can't guarantee that it will work due to various environmental reasons.**

 <details>
 <summary>Expand</summary>

-We highly advice you to work with this project inside the Docker that we've built for you.
-Otherwise, we can't guarantee that it will work due to various environmental reasons.

 Steps for work with docker:
 1. Set up Docker: